logo

 17 December 2025: Version 5.4-1

-Admin Companion now supports long-term memory to retain useful context across sessions.
-Admin Companion manages this memory automatically, and always notifies you when information is added or removed.
+Admin Companion now supports long-term context information storage to retain useful context across sessions.
+Admin Companion manages this information automatically, and always notifies you when information is added or removed.

 View the current memory with ai -sm.
 Clear it at any time with ai -rm.